trishanku-org/heaven/README.md

 The additional container `gitcd-pr` used to automate the merging of changes from the controller into the upstream repository has now been replaced with the [`AutomatedMerge`](api/v1alpha1/automatedmerge_types.go) resource which generates a separate `Deployment` for this purpose.
-This redesign was to help co-ordinate changes flowing into any upstream branch which might become a bottleneck.
+This redesign was to help coordinate changes flowing into any upstream branch which might become a bottleneck.
 It also provides maximal flexibility in designing the change-flow between the controllers (from a central upstream branch to completely decentralised branches pulling changes from each other).